 Online Advanced Placement Courses

 AP Courses or Advanced Placement Courses are online classes that offer rigorous, college-level curricula that allow high school students the opportunity to earn college credit in high school.
-Students complete online AP courses at Excel High School and take the AP exam locally in person to earn college credit.
+Students complete online AP courses at Excel High School and take the AP exam locally in-person to earn college credit.
 Students will need to purchase the required AP textbooks and other supplemental course materials separately.
 Students that choose the AP Pack have access to all of Excel's Honors courses, plus 8- AP courses.
 Click here to download the Honors/AP Certified Course Brochure

 Excel High School is pleased to offer the following online AP® Advanced Placement courses for college credit.

 AP Course Offerings Effective July 2021

 AP English Literature and Composition

 AP US History

 AP Calculus AB

 AP English Language and Composition